alegarcia-dev/telco-classification-project/README.md

 - The prepare.ipynb notebook located in the notebooks directory provides a very thorough walkthrough of how the preparation process was performed with details on how to reproduce the work from scratch.

-- The detailed_report.ipynb notebook located in the notebooks directory provides a section with a briefer description of the data preparation process with focus on the key takeaways.

 - The prepare.py file located in the util directory provides all the functions used by the final report notebook with documentation describing how to use each function.